How Physical Wellbeing Impacts Your Mental Health

 Research has shown that people with physical illnesses are more likely to suffer from mental health disorders like anxiety and depression.
 As well, if someone has a preexisting mental health condition, poor physical health seems to make it worse, and vice versa.
 So not only does poor physical and mental health contribute to the onset of broader issues, but it can also worsen preexisting issues.

-Overall, not taking care of either your mental or physical health can ultimately fuel a pretty vicious cycle of chronic stress, aches and pains (that are sometimes unexplained as mental health issues can manifest somatically- read more here), and frustration and defeat in not seeing the progress you want to see in either area.
+Overall, not taking care of either your mental or physical health can ultimately fuel a pretty vicious cycle of chronic stress or anxiety, aches and pains (that are sometimes unexplained as mental health issues can manifest somatically- read more here), and frustration and defeat in not seeing the progress you want to see in either area.
 (Ever try to lose weight but you cant?
 Yep, that might be stress, anxiety or depression!
 Or ever try to alleviate your anxiety or depression but therapy "isn't working?"
 Poor health habits may be at play).

 Basic Pillars of Health and Wellbeing

 There are 4 basic pillars of physical wellbeing: exercise, nutrition, sleep, and stress management.
 Building a lifestyle around these 4 pillars will make you feel better inside and out.

 Let’s explore some practical ways to improve your overall health using these fundamental pillars: